OpenNebula/marketplace-docs/source/service/oneke.rst

 `OneGate Configuration <https://docs.opennebula.io/6.4/installation_and_configuration/opennebula_services/onegate.html>`_
 documents.

-Because OneKE is an OneFlow service it requires OneFlow and OneGate OpenNebula components to be operational.
+Because OneKE is a OneFlow service it requires OneFlow and OneGate OpenNebula components to be operational.

-If the OneKE service is stuck in the ``DEPLOYING`` state and only VMs from the vnf role are visible, then it is likely there is some networking or configuration issue regarding the OneGate component.
+If the OneKE service is stuck in the ``DEPLOYING`` state and only VMs from the VNF role are visible, it is likely there is some networking or configuration issue regarding the OneGate component.
 You can try to confirm if OneGate is reachable from VNF nodes by logging in to a VNF node via SSH and executing the following command: